apollographql/apollo/docs/source/tutorial/local-state.md

 export const resolvers = {};
 ```

 To build a client schema, we **extend** the types of our server schema and wrap it with the `gql` function.
-Using the extend keyword allows us to combine both schemas inside developer tooling like Apollo VSCode and Apollo DevTools.
+Using the extend keyword allows us to combine both schemas inside developer tooling like Apollo VS Code and Apollo DevTools.

 We can also add local fields to server data by extending types from our server.
 Here, we're adding the `isInCart` local field to the `Launch` type we receive back from our graph API.